kachan1208/hello-world/README.md

 	<CodeSnippet language={SnippetLanguage.swift} title="Swift">{SwiftRestore}</CodeSnippet>
 </CodeSnippets>

-If you are not sure whether the user is using a new device or not you can use `eThree.hasPrivateKey()` method to check if user's private key is present on this device.
-If user's private key is present at the device, then you can encrypt/decrypt data; otherwise use the `EThree.restorePrivateKey(pwd)` method to restore user's private key with their backup password.
+If you are not sure whether the user is using the original device or a new device, you can use `eThree.hasPrivateKey()` method to check if the user's private key already exists on the device.
+If the user's private key is indeed present on the device, then you can encrypt/decrypt data.
+Otherwise use the `EThree.restorePrivateKey(pwd)` method to access the user's private key using their backup password.

 >### **How strongly are my users' private keys protected in the cloud?**
 >We know it might seem counter-intuitive to allow a private key off your users' devices.
 But it's actually quite safe.
 The function uses elliptic curve BLS12-381 (built by the zCash cryptocurrency team) to derive a 128-bit strong key from the password specified.
 This key is used to encrypt your user's private key before e3kit saves it in the Virgil Cloud.

-## Rotate User Keys
+## Rotate user keys

 Use this flow when a user's public key was published, but the private key has been lost (became not valid).
 The `EThree.rotatePrivateKey()` method publishes a new public key and marks the previous public key as outdated.